-You must submit a final copy of the dissertation, complete with all revisions and signed by the committee members, to the Ph.D.
-Program Office and UMI Publisher before you can be certified for the degree.
-Specific annual deadlines, including submission of completed and signed dissertations, are available at the Ph.D.
-Program Office and on the Brandeis University registrar's website.
+You must submit a copy of your Signature Page, signed by the committee members, to the Ph.D.
+Program Office and submit the final copy of your dissertation electronically to Proquest before you can be certified for the degree.
+Degree deadlines for graduate students are available here.

 Once you have successfully completed your defense, there are two more steps before you are awarded the Ph.D. degree and entitled to use the designation "Ph.D."
 First, the faculty of the Heller School must vote to award the degree to each Ph.D. candidate.
 The Dean or his designee (usually the Director of the Ph.D. program) has the formal authority to review each dissertation and can recommend that the faculty not approve a dissertation that does not meet the school's standards.
 Second, upon recommendation by the Heller faculty, the University votes to award the degree and confer the diploma.
 Until you receive the diploma, you should use the designation "Ph.D. expected (month, year)" on your curriculum vita and other correspondence.
-If for any reason you need official certification of your status before you receive your diploma, you can obtain a letter from the Assistant Dean for Student Records and Enrollment.
+If for any reason you need official certification of your status before you receive your diploma, you can obtain a letter from the University Registrar.